StatusWise/statuswise/README.md

 *   🚀 **Fast Setup**: Deploy a beautiful, responsive status page in minutes using Docker.
 *   🔒 **Privacy-First**: Self-host to keep full ownership and control of your incident and subscriber data.
+*   🔐 **Google OAuth**: Secure authentication using Google OAuth - no passwords to manage.
 *   🎨 **Custom Branding**: Customize the logo, colors, and layout to match your brand identity.
 *   🧩 **Integrations**: Notify your users via Slack, Email, and Webhooks.
 *   🌐 **Multi-language Support**: Communicate with your audience in their native language.